 On your iPhone:

-- Tap the info button (i) next to the calendar you want to share.
+- Now, open the Calendar app.
+Which means 2.
+Even so, tap Calendars at the bottom.
+3. Tap the info button (i) next to the calendar you want to share.

 Privacy Considerations

-When syncing calendars on iPhone and Mac, you'll want to consider privacy.
+When syncing calendars on iPhone and Mac, make sure to consider privacy.
 Avoid adding sensitive or personal details that you wouldn't want others to see.
 Be mindful of the information you include in calendar events, especially if you are sharing your calendar with others.
-Additionally, review the sharing settings for each calendar to check that you are only granting appropriate access levels.
+Additionally, review the sharing settings for each calendar to confirm that you are only granting appropriate access levels.

 Trends and Latest Developments